autocrypt/protected-headers/draft-protected-headers.in.md

 --------------------------------

 For all of the potential complexity of the Cryptographic Envelope, the Cryptographic Payload itself can be complex.
-The Cryptographic Envelope in this example is the same as the previous example (multilayer signed encrypted).
+The Cryptographic Envelope in this example is the same as the previous example ({{multilayer-legacy-display}}).
-The Cryptographic Payload has protected headers and a legacy display part (also the same as the previous example), but in addition Alice's MUA composes a message with both plaintext and HTML variants, and Alice includes a single attachment as well.
+The Cryptographic Payload has protected headers and a legacy display part (also the same as {{multilayer-legacy-display}}), but in addition Alice's MUA composes a message with both plaintext and HTML variants, and Alice includes a single attachment as well.

 While this message is complex, a modern MUA could also plausibly generate such a structure based on reasonable commands from the user composing the message (e.g., Alice composes the message with a rich text editor, and attaches a file to the message).

-The key takeaway is that the complexity of the Cryptographic Payload (which may contain a Legacy Display part) is independent of and distinct from the complexity of the Cryptographic Envelope.
+The key takeaway of this example is that the complexity of the Cryptographic Payload (which may contain a Legacy Display part) is independent of and distinct from the complexity of the Cryptographic Envelope.

 This message has the following structure: